-England play their first home game of the 2012 6 Nations campaign at Twickenham against Scotland on the 2 February at 16.00.
-England will be looking to retain the Calcutta Cup from Scotland after beating the Scots 13-6 at Murrayfield last year.
+England play their first home game of the 2016 6 Nations campaign at Twickenham, in the third round against Ireland on the 27 February at 16.50.
+England will be looking to hold the Calcutta Cup from Scotland after beating the Scots last year.
 England have held the Calcutta Cup since 2009.

-England have three home fixtures at Twickenham in the 6 Nations in 2013 against Scotland, France and Italy.
-Check the forecast for each of England's home matches at Twickenham.
+England have two home fixtures at Twickenham in the 6 Nations in 2016 against Ireland and Wales.
+Check the forecast for each of England's home matches at Twickenham Stadium.

 Back to the RBS 6 Nations Rugby home page.

-2 February-16 March Will England regain the RBG 6 Nations title in 2013?
+6 February - 19 March - Will England take the RBS 6 Nations title in 2016?
 Check the weather forecast for each of their games at Twickenham.

 With the extension to the capacity of the ground Twickenham stadium is now the largest purpose built rugby union stadium in the world.